meric/leftry/README.md

 1. A `span` must have more than one child.
 2. In a left recursion alternative, only the first element may be the left-recurring non-terminal.
-There cannot be more than one consecutive left-recurring non-terminal.
+More than one consecutive left-recurring non-terminal is not supported, even if it currently works.

    ```
    -- This is OK